6 Softball Hitting Drills for Power

 Weight Transfer and a good bat bath is essential for hitting for power in softball

 These six drills are designed to generate more power for hitters across the games of softball and baseball.
-Working on a good path to the ball and through the zone is immediately one of the most important factors in driving the ball.
+Working on a good path to the ball is one of the most important factors in driving the ball.
 Once that is worked, then can work on several drills to improve hip and lower half rotation, then work into weight transfer from the back leg through the zone, and put it all together with the crossover drill.
 For more drills to improve power for softball hitters, check out the hitting drills in The Hitting Vault.

 The Hitting Vault is the most popular, most trusted and highest rated online hitting community.